CLSPhila/LS-PBI-Connector/Readme.md

 # LegalServer PowerBI Connector

 Use this custom connector to load reports from the LegalServer API into PowerBI.
 This project is experimental, so use at your own risk.
+Also note that this project isn't endorsed or supported by LegalServer in any way.

 **Use of this connector requires saving certain legalserver credentials to a computer's storage.
 Only do that if you are sure you understand and accept the risks.**